Ishxnnn/Heart-Attack-Decision-Trees/README.md

 ## Models
 Three decision tree models were developed:

-1. A model with all 13 features.
+1. A model with all provided features.
 2. A model with the 5 highest correlated features.
 3. A model with 2 highly predictive features.